fernandommota/addin-numeric-br/README.md

 * **Usage**

  ***Default***
  - In your table Component, insert the propertie "Column Types" the value 'numericBR'

  ***Remove Cents***
-  - Case you need remove cents from money apply this function in "Pre Execution" propertie.
+  - Case you need remove cents apply this function in "Pre Execution" propertie.
    ```JavaScript
    function f() {
        this.setAddInOptions('colType','numericBR',function(state){